 The lab is the primary classroom for the Music Technology program and serves as a collaborative space for musical creation and expression through the use of technology.
-The Computer Lab houses thirteen (13) Macintosh computer stations with Native Instruments audio interfaces and M-Audio MIDI keyboards.
-The computers are loaded with software used throughout the music technology program, including Avid Protools, Apple Logic, Abelton Live, Propellerheads Reason, Cycling ’74 Max/MSP, Make Music Finale, Avid Sibelius, Steinberg Cubase, East/West Symphonic Orchestra Silver, Amadeus Pro, NI Komplete Elements, MacGAMUT ear-training software, and more.
+The Computer Lab houses twelve (12) Macintosh computer stations with Native Instruments K6 audio interfaces and Nektar P6 MIDI controllers.
+The computers are loaded with software used throughout the music technology program, including Avid Protools, Apple Logic, Abelton Live, Propellerheads Reason, Cycling ’74 Max, Make Music Finale, East/West Symphonic Orchestra Silver, Amadeus Pro, Adobe Creative Suite, Waves, and more.
 The lab is staffed by student monitors and is available during open hours to all students taking courses in the School of Music.

 Studio A is the primary individual workspace for upper-level Music Technology students.
-The studio features a 5.1 Dynaudio surround-sound monitoring system, Yamaha 01V96i digital mixer, Mini Moog Voyager analog synthesizer, and a Korg Triton digital synthesizer.
-The Macintosh computer includes all software installed on the Computer Lab computers, plus MetaSynth, Waves Gold Bundle, Final Cut Studio, Arturia ARP2600V, Native Instruments Komplete Ultimate, Adobe Production Premium, East/West Symphonic Orchestra Gold, and more.
+The studio features a 5.1 Genelec surround-sound monitoring system, 32 Channel Soundcraft Ghost mixing console, Focusrite RedNET Dante audio network Interfaces, Mini Moog Voyager analog synthesizer, Eurorack Digital/Analog hybrid modular Synthesizer, Nektar MIDI controller, and outboard gear by Manley, Focusrite, Rupert Neve Designs, Bricasti, dbx, Coleman, Empirical Labs, Warm Audio, and TC Electronics.
+The Macintosh computer includes all software installed on the Computer Lab computers, plus MetaSynth, Arturia ARP2600V, Native Instruments Komplete Ultimate, Wavelab, East/West Symphonic Orchestra Gold, Waves Gold Bundle, mcDSP, iZotope, and more.

-Studios B & C are small stereo studios equipped with Macintosh computers, Yamaha 01V96i digital mixer, Korg X50 keyboard synths, and ADAM A7Xs and JBL LSR4328P monitors respectively.
-The identical software installed in Studio A is also available on the Macintosh computers located in Studios B & C. Students affectionately refer to Studio C as Cookie MONSTER.
+Studios B, C, & D are small stereo studios equipped with Macintosh computers, Yamaha 01V96i digital mixers with Dante audio network cards, Korg X50 keyboard synths, and ADAM A7Xs, Focal CMS65s, and Genelec M040 monitors respectively.
+The identical software installed in Studio A is also available on the Macintosh computers located in Studios B, C, & D. Students affectionately refer to Studio C as Cookie MonSTER.

-The tracking room features a digital 24 channel Presonus mixing console/audio interface and a Macintosh computer configured with a variety of major Digital Audio Workstations (DAW's) that ensures that the recording experience transfers across multiple platforms.
+The tracking room features Focusrite RedNET Dante interfaces and a Macintosh computer configured with a variety of major Digital Audio Workstations (DAW's) that ensures that the recording experience transfers across multiple platforms.

 Reynolds Recital Hall

-Reynolds Recital Hall is the main performance venue for the School of Music and home of the Sunday Night Multimedia Series, MSU’s concert series combining electronic music, multichannel audio and sound diffusion, video, animation, and live performance.
-The Sunday Night Multimedia Series features an international selection of multimedia works alongside compositions by MSU students.
-The series features a multi-speaker sound diffusion system made up of Yamaha DXR Series Speakers and a Behringer X32 digital console for live diffusion.
+Reynolds Recital Hall is the main performance venue for the School of Music and home of the Multimedia Series, MSU’s concert series combining electronic music, multichannel audio and sound diffusion, video, animation, and live performance.
+The Multimedia Series features an international selection of multimedia works alongside compositions by MSU students.
+The series features a multi-speaker sound diffusion system made up of Yamaha DXR Series Speakers and a Behringer X32 digital console.

-Major upgrades to Reynolds Recital Hall were completed in the summer of 2007, including a smart podium and built-in projector for large lecture classes and an upgraded built-in sound system including JBL AM6215 speakers, QSC amplifiers, and a BSS Audio Soundweb DSP unit, with BSS Soundweb Designer software running on a Mac Mini via Parallels.
+Major upgrades to Reynolds Recital Hall were completed in the summer of 2016, including an upgraded smart podium and HD video projector for large lecture classes and multimedia performances.
+The house audio system is composed of JBL AM6215 speakers, QSC amplifiers, Behringer X32 Rack, and Shure wireless microphones.

 Black Box Theatre